Whats an IEP?

 There are legal requirements for public school districts to meet the needs of children with disabilities.
 This is part of why things are so official and representatives from the district are present.
 It’s to protect them, but also to protect your child, and make sure he gets all the help he needs and qualifies for.
 Remember that when it feels like too much.

 If you’ve gotten to the point where you are sitting at an IEP, your child has a medically diagnosed need.
 You don’t get an IEP if you are having a hard time, or if your kid is just struggling.
 IEP are for kids with verified, medically diagnosed disorders or learning disabilities.

-Before my first IEP with Bean, when he was just 4, he came in with such a clear diagnosis the OT and PT scheduled an observation time beforehand so they could assess him.
+Before my first IEP with Bean, he came in with such a clear diagnosis the OT and PT scheduled an observation time beforehand so they could assess him.
 When we then sat down to write his education plan, they already had notes on what he needed, independent of what I shared.
 This is where an amalgamation of many minds really helps.
 The OT and PT notes from their professional perspective, added those to what I shared, and the SpEd teacher then adds her piece, and suddenly we have a working plan for helping this child.
 It really is a team sport.

 The teachers will discuss areas your child may need:

 - Physical Therapy: this is actual large motor therapy.
 For Bean, this meant deep-muscle work, tactile experiences, brushing, weighted vests and sensory processing experiences.

 - Occupational Therapy: This is generally more small-motor and fine muscle coordination.
 Things like holding a pencil and learning to press down at the same time ( a not uncommon difficulty in ASD kids), using scissors, making marks on paper, pincer grasp, pouring, serving, small manipulatives.